There are so many great day trips from Tirana; making it one of the best bases in Albania to get out and explore the country.

 For those looking for active day trips around Tirana, you should be sure to add a visit to nearby Mount Gamti and Lake Bovilla to your list of things to see.

 Located around 20 kilometers north of Tirana, Lake Bovilla is stunning.
 It’s blue and turquoise in color and is surrounded by peaks and mountains on all sides, making it look like something out of a movie.
-It’s unsurprising that the surrounding Gamti Mountains are hugely popular with hikers and climbers.
+It’s unsurprising that the surrounding Gamti Mountains are hugely popular with hikers and climbers in Albania.

 If you love exploring nature, then head into the mountains on one of the marked trails.
 From the peaks, you’ll have uninterrupted, breathtaking views over Lake Bovilla and beyond.